dagraham/nts-dgraham/README.md

 next
 : action needed when time permits

-delegated joe
+delegated _NAME_
-: assigned to joe for action but follow up still required
+: assigned to _NAME_ for action but follow up still required

 someday
 : review from time to time for possible action